lyngon/redgrease/docs/source/quickstart.rst

 .. warning::

-    The RedGrease client package works with any Python version from 3.6 and later, but :ref:`execution of dynamically created GearFunction objects <exe_gear_function_obj>` is only possible when the client Python version match the Pyhon version on the Redis Gears server runtime.
+    The RedGrease client package works with any Python version from 3.6 and later, but :ref:`execution of dynamically created GearFunction objects <exe_gear_function_obj>` is only possible when the client Python version match the Python version on the Redis Gears server runtime.

     If the versions mismatch, Gear function execution is limited to :ref:`execution by string <exe_gear_function_str>` or :ref:`execution of script files <exe_gear_function_file>`